Monday, June 6, 2022

 Taste of India

 Taste of India, in Bloomington locals' opinion, is one of the best Indian restaurants in the area.
-They offer a large menu of incredible, authentic Indian dishes, from butter chicken and chicken tikka masala to a delicious assortment of flavored naan.
+They offer a large menu of authentic Indian dishes, from butter chicken and chicken tikka masala to a delicious assortment of flavored naan.
 Other selections on the menu include kebabs, curries, vindaloos, and more.
 Taste of India is also vegetarian-friendly, offering ten vegetarian dishes and even more vegetarian appetizers, soups, and salads.

 Do Asian Fusion Cuisine

 Do Asian Fusion Cuisine primarily serves Korean food, but they infuse elements of other Asian cuisines into their dishes.
 Their Korean fried chicken and beef bulgogi are two of their most popular offerings, but they also serve a variety of hot pots, fried rice entrees, bibimbaps, noodle dishes, and more.
 If you're feeling adventurous, try the kimchi pancake, spicy fish egg stew, or spicy squid stir-fry.

 Korea Restaurant, like Do Asian Fusion, serves Korean food.
 Menu offerings include Korean sushi rolls (kimbap), noodle & rice entrees, soups & stews, stir-fries, and grilled protein entrees including grilled beef ribs, grilled pork belly, and chicken bulgogi.
 Popular dishes are the hot stone bibimbap, beef bulgogi, and fried dumplings.